Latest Newsletter: Coffee with the Shims, December 2017

 Gezahegn E. lives with his parents and two sisters.
 In Ethiopia, they live in a rural community where his father works as a farmer.
 Their community has been severely affected by the HIV and AIDS crisis and so the children live with fear.
 He attends primary school and helps the family by caring for the animals.

-This year, we kick off our OCC collection drive on October and our Collection Sunday is November 12th.
+We kick off our OCC collection drive on October!